Which One is Better: Netflix or Amazon Prime Video?

 Amazon Prime Video subscribers are also enabled to download content on Amazon Fire tablet, Android & iOS devices as well as Windows 10 computer.
 Prime Video titles also have a limited viewing period that varies between different titles.
 In general, you have 30 days to start watching the downloaded content, and you have to finish watching within 48 hours after your first pressing play.
 Plus, you can store up to 25 titles on a single device at a time, up to your location.

 For Netflix users, if you want to download Netflix movies or TV shows on Windows 7 or 8 computer, you can turn to some Netflix video downloader.
 Here you are recommended to use FlixiCam.
-It is a professional video downloader exclusively for Netflix, capable of downloading any movies and TV shows from Netflix video as HD MP4 files.
+It is a professional video downloader exclusively for Netflix, capable of downloading any movies and TV shows from Netflix video as HD MP4 or MKV files.
 Below is the detailed step on how to download Netflix videos on Windows 7 or 8 computers with FlixiCam.
 Please download the program first before getting started.

 Step 1.
 Run FlixiCam on Windows 7 or 8 PC and enter any word in the search box to open the Netflix login window for logging into your Netflix account.